crholliday/iota-prom-exporter/README.md

 ## Grafana

-Once the above is done, the metrics will be available to be consume in a Grafana dashboard.
+Once the above is done, the metrics will be available to be consumed in a Grafana dashboard.

 ## Docker
 The following docker image is available: